avishwanathan88/my-test-llmplayground/DEPLOYMENT.md

 # Deploying LLM Playground to Vercel

-This guide will help you deploy your LLM Playground to Vercel with all the necessary configurations.
+This guide will help you deploy your LLM Playground to Vercel with the new mandatory user API key system.

+## 🔒 **Important Security Update**

+This application now uses a **mandatory user API key system** for enhanced security:
+- **No server-side API keys** are stored or used
+- **Users must provide their own API keys** during first-time setup
+- **API keys are stored locally** in the user's browser using localStorage
+- **Complete cost control** - users are charged directly by AI providers

 ## Prerequisites

 1. A [Vercel account](https://vercel.com)
 2. [Vercel CLI](https://vercel.com/cli) installed (optional but recommended)
-3. API keys for the LLM providers you want to use
+3. **No API keys needed for deployment** - users will provide their own

 ## Deployment Steps